 However, as a class 7 DL holder, you can only drive with a non-probationary license holder.
 The fully licensed driver must sit right beside you in the front passenger seat.
 Alberta also has zero blood alcohol content restriction for class 7 licensees.

-British Columbia's Class 7 Driver's License
+Class 7 Driver's License in British Columbia (BC)

 If you're at least 16 years old, you can begin your BC Graduation Licensing Program.
 However, you must obtain your parent's consent first if you're under 19.